-The Employee Assistance Program (EAP) is a prepaid benefit that provides referral and short-term counseling services to employees of Berklee College of Music and their household members.
+The Employee Assistance Program (EAP) is a prepaid and confidential benefit that provides referrals for life services as well as counseling services to employees of Berklee and their household members.

 No. The EAP is a free service to you and your household members.

 EAP services are provided through E4 Health, a company that provides the highest quality of services to employees in higher education and many other businesses and industries.
 The EAP staff comprises master’s level clinicians who respond quickly to your needs in a caring, respectful, and confidential manner.

 People seek EAP services for work/life concerns that are presenting barriers to their health and well-being, including stress, legal, or financial challenges, relationship difficulties, parent-child worries, workplace issues, trauma, substance abuse, domestic violence, or emotional distress.

 E4 Health offers up to five (5) sessions of confidential counseling for employees, their family members and household members.
 Call 24/7 for support with issues including:

 - Mental health concerns

 Call to be connected to a free, 30-minute consultation with an advice attorney for most legal matters, such as: